ManuelECdev/UdaProject4/README.md

 * Dockerfile:

-This file is used for building a docker container.
+This file is used for building a docker container for the app.

 * Makefile: